 Talk to Experts

-When seeking help from experts, it is important to be clear about your research goals, time frame, and budget.
-It is also important to consider the expert’s qualifications, experience, and expertise.
+When seeking expert help, it is important to be clear about your research goals, time frame, and budget.
+Additionally, consider the expert’s qualifications, experience, and expertise.
+It is important to get expectations in writing and to stay in contact with the expert throughout the process.

 Get a DNA Test